Skip to main content

 Triple Net Lease Pros and Cons: Landlord and Tenant Perspectives

-NNN leases aren't inherently good or bad — they allocate operating cost risk to tenants in exchange for lower base rent.
-Whether that's the right structure depends on your position and your property.
+NNN leases allocate operating cost risk to tenants in exchange for lower base rent.
+Whether that works for you depends on your position and your property.

 Read Post